Reading time: 14 minutes

 - Coagulans – Overall digestion, relief from constipation, highly effective for good vaginal health

-Another bacteria that produce lactic acid, have been said to assist with the immune system and colon health as they are great at protecting the tissue in your intestine.
+Another bacterium that produces lactic acid, has been said to assist with the immune system and colon health as they are great at protecting the tissue in your intestine.

 Streptoccocus strains and what they can help with: